-In the case of the maximum PV array voltage, as calculated at the minimum outdoor temperature of 0 °C, exceeds 1,000 Vdc, the entire PV array and associated wiring and protection, shall have access restricted to competent persons only.
+The maximum PV array voltage, as calculated at the minimum outdoor temperature of 0 °C, shall not exceed 1,000 Vdc.
+In case for a special cases however by which higher voltages are required, EWA's pre-approval shall be granted after ensuring that the entire PV array and associated wiring and protection, are having access restricted to competent persons only.
 PV arrays for installation on buildings shall not have maximum voltages greater than 1,000 Vdc.